srozemuller/rozemuller_blog/content/blog/2022-03-07-deploy-power-settings-automated-in-microsoft-endpoint-manager/index.md

 url: deploy-power-settings-automated-in-microsoft-endpoint-manager
 ---

 Climate changes are the talk of the day.
 Every little step to help the world is great.
 Power consumption is a big topic in those discussions.
-In this blog post, I show how to deploy power management settings automated in Microsoft Endpoint Manager.
+In this blog post, I show how to deploy power management settings automated in Microsoft Intune.
 This is to save battery on hardware devices.
 I also show how to assign the policy to the devices part with a filter.

-Together with [Mattias Melkersen](https://twitter.com/MMelkersen) (Twitter), we decided to write a blog about how to configure power settings in Microsoft Endpoint Manager.
+Together with [Mattias Melkersen](https://twitter.com/MMelkersen) (Twitter), we decided to write a blog about how to configure power settings in Microsoft Intune.
 Matthias has [written a blog](https://blog.mindcore.dk/2022/02/manage-power-settings-via-microsoft.html) about how to configure power settings in the portal.
 Based on that post, I’m writing a post about how to configure power settings the automated way.

 {{< toc >}}

 ## Authentication

-To deploy settings in Microsoft Endpoint Manager we need to authenticate.
+To deploy settings in Microsoft Intune we need to authenticate.
 During deployment, I use the Graph API.
 To authenticate against the Graph API we need API permissions.
 The API permissions are set at an application registration.
 The application registration needs the following permissions:

 - **DeviceManagementConfiguration.ReadWrite.All**
     *(Allows the app to read and write properties of Microsoft Intune-managed device configuration and device compliance policies and their assignment to groups, without a signed-in user.)*